 Typically, verification of total hearing loss requires medical documentation, such as the results of audiological tests, which measure the severity of the hearing loss.
 Other factors that could be considered include a person’s work history, education, and ability to find another job.

 Suppose your hearing loss significantly affects a person’s ability to work, perform daily activities, communicate effectively, or lead an everyday life consistent with the one that was held before suffering from hearing loss.
 In that case, it may be considered a disability according to state workers’ compensation laws.
 However, it still depends on various factors, including the severity of the hearing loss and the individual’s communication needs.

 In the United States, the legal definition of disability is provided by the Americans with Disabilities Act (ADA).
 According to the ADA, an individual with a disability is “someone who has a physical or mental impairment that substantially limits one or more major life activities, including hearing.”
 However, the nature of a condition defined as a disability is complicated.
 An attorney experienced in disability and workers’ compensation law is the best one to help with the process.

 What can you do?

-If you’re suffering from the symptoms of hearing loss and you think they might be work-related, then it’s time you visit our Sacramento Workers’ Compensation Attorneys, P.C. office.
+If you’re suffering from hearing loss symptoms and think they might be work-related, then it’s time you visit our Sacramento Workers’ Compensation Attorneys, P.C. office.
 Our lawyers can help you understand the first signs of hearing loss.
-Factory and call center work increase the risk.
-Our Sacramento Workers’ Compensation lawyers can give you tips on how to prevent hearing loss from workplace noise, help you file a complaint, and receive proper compensation for your suffering.
+Factory and call center work increases the risk.
+Our Sacramento Workers’ Compensation lawyers can give you tips on preventing hearing loss from workplace noise, help you file a complaint, and receive proper compensation for your suffering.
 Give us a call today.